New York City, New York

 The first step was identifying parks that were underinvested, defined as having received less than $250,000 in capital funding in 20 years, or a generation.
 More than 200 city parks were found to be underinvested, representing a combined capital need of over $1 billion.
 Analysis of demographic data revealed that 54 percent of the underinvested parks were located in neighborhoods with above-average concentrations of poverty.

-Through mapping exercises, the team learned that underinvested parks were often close together, concentrating the lack of park access in some communities.
+Through mapping exercises, the team learned that underinvested parks were often close together, concentrating on the lack of park access in some communities.
 Finally, site visits and suggestions from field staff narrowed the initial 200 parks down to 67 sites with the greatest need and potential for transformation through CPI.

 At each site, CPI strove to expand typical community outreach processes to reach a greater diversity of residents, including more vulnerable populations.
 Each project began with a community input meeting, held in the evening to encourage residents to stop by after work and after school hours.
 The team also provided free translation services, activities for children, and refreshments to maximize attendance.
 More than 2,500 community members attended the input meetings.
 For those who could not make the meeting in person, the CPI website encouraged online public input submissions for 10 days following each meeting.